IhorHorchakov/spring-security-jwt-authentication/README.md

 to next filters.
 Spring Framework matches existing endpoints to a request in order to find suitable one.
 Then Spring is looking on SecurityConfig to check which endpoints are accessible without authentication (permitAll method) - it is usually one endpoint that is created especially for authentication/login purpose.
 If everything is right a target login method receives a request for authentication.
+Here we use DaoAuthenticationProvider to pass authentication by username & password taken from login request.

 #### Resource access flow

 When some resource is requested the BearerTokenAuthenticationFilter receives a request and verifies JWT token.
-If the JWT is wrong or missing, Spring checks the accessibility of requested method by SpringConfig (permitAll()/authenticated() methods) and rejects access if no matched methods.
+If the JWT is wrong or missing, Spring components check the accessibility of requested method by SpringConfig (permitAll()/authenticated() methods) and reject access if no matched methods found.

-If JWT is present, the filter passes it to AuthenticationManager for verification.
-AuthenticationManager decodes the JWT and checks whether it is valid returning result back to the filter.
+If JWT is present, the BearerTokenAuthenticationFilter passes JWT to AuthenticationManager for verification.
+AuthenticationManager decodes checks whether it is valid using JwtAuthenticationProvider.
 If token is not valid the filter returns 403 access denied response, otherwise a target resource gets accessed.

 #### AuthenticationManager

 ![spring-security-authentication-manager](https://github.com/IhorHorchakov/spring-security-jwt-authentication/blob/master/img/spring-security-authentication-manager.png?raw=true)

+The BearerTokenAuthenticationFilter uses AuthenticationManager to validate a token.
+AuthenticationManager goes through each AuthenticationProvider to verify the incoming token.
+The token contains user credentials and each AuthenticationProvider knows how to decode a token, extract and validate user credentials.

+Thw most common implementations of AuthenticationProvider are:
+- DaoAuthenticationProvider supports authentication by username & password (we use it to pass the login),
+- JwtAuthenticationProvider supports authentication by JWT (we use it for any request when the user is logged in),
+- RememberMeAuthenticationProvider supports authentication by 'remember me' hash number.

 -------
 Useful links: